urbanairship/react-native-airship/DEV_README.md

 3) Create the `AirshipConfig.plist` file

-4) Start the webserver in the `example` directory by running `yarn react-native start`
+4) Start the webserver in the top-level directory by running `yarn start`

 5) Build and run the sample in the `example` directory: `yarn run:ios`